 Doctors use these tests to find out if you have diabetes:

 Fasting plasma glucose test.
 The doctor tests your blood sugar levels after fasting for 8 hours and it’s higher than 126 mg/dL.

 Oral glucose tolerance test.
 After fasting for 8 hours, you get a special sugary drink.
 Two hours later, your sugar level is higher than 200.

 Random check.
 The doctor tests your blood sugar and it’s higher than 200, plus you’re peeing more, always thirsty, and you’ve gained or lost a significant amount of weight.
 They’ll then do a fasting sugar level test or an oral glucose tolerance test to confirm the diagnosis.

 Any sugar levels higher than normal are unhealthy.
 Levels that are higher than normal, but not reaching the point of full-blown diabetes, are called prediabetes.

 According to the American Diabetes Association, 86 million people in the U.S. have this condition, which can lead to diabetes if you don't make healthy lifestyle changes that your doctor recommends.
 It also raises the risk for heart disease, although not as much as diabetes does.
 It's possible to keep prediabetes from becoming diabetes with diet and exercise.

 Why are high blood sugar levels bad for you?
-Glucose is precious fuel for all the cells in your body -- when it's present at normal levels.
-But persistently high sugar levels behave like a slow-acting poison.
+Glucose is precious fuel for all the cells in your body when it's present at normal levels.
+But it can behave like a slow-acting poison.

-- High sugar levels slowly erode the ability of cells in the pancreas to make insulin.
-The pancreas overcompensates, though, and insulin levels remain overly high.
-Gradually, the pancreas is permanently damaged.
+High sugar levels slowly erode the ability of cells in your pancreas to make insulin.
+The organ overcompensates and insulin levels stay too high.
+Over time, the pancreas is permanently damaged.